claudiolagona/roadvision/README.md

 | --------: | -----: | ------: | -----------: |
 |     0.538 |  0.488 |   0.490 |        0.219 |

-The final results are close to the validation results, indicating that the model maintains similar performance on unseen images.
+The final mAP@0.5 is close to the validation result, decreasing from 0.507 to 0.490 on the held-out test set.

 ---